nqobu/nvidia/20260520/README.md

 By attending this bootcamp, participants will:

  1. Learn the fundamentals and the latest progress of agentic AI development.
- 2. Learn how to build your own agentic AI apps by leveraging tools from both NCHC Taiwan AI Rap platform and NVIDIA NeMo open sources.
+ 2. Learn how to build your own agentic AI apps by leveraging tools from both NCHC [Taiwan AI RAP](https://rap.genai.nchc.org.tw/) platform and [NVIDIA NeMo](https://github.com/NVIDIA-NeMo) open sources.

 <!--
 ## Timeline / 活動期程